September Recap: Fort McMurray Fringe Fest, Words & Birds, and More

 This project also included poetry from local writers and I submitted a poem called “Fight or Flight'“ which has become one of my favourite poems I’ve written so far.
 We all gathered for a VIP event at Acden on September 4th, where all panels and poems were in one place for viewing and bidding.

 The Collective Threads exhibit (you can read more about that in my blog post here) also came to a close this month!
 On September 11th, we attended the closing reception at the Kirschner Family Community Art Gallery where Mayor Sandy Bowman proclaimed September as Month of the Artist.
-Again, another opportunity to gather and talk about, celebrate and enjoy art!
-And more great food - a PEROGI BAR you guys… I’m telling you, it’s the little joys.
-It was also a very special evening, because two nights earlier at our municipal council meeting it was announced that the city was finally investing large in our arts & culture in the region by purchasing the Arts Inc. building downtown from ACWB, finishing its construction, so that the organization can continue doing what they do best, building a thriving community through the arts.
+Again, another opportunity to gather and talk about, celebrate and enjoy art.
+Also featuring a PEROGI BAR.
+It’s all in the details.
+(No tiny forks this time though, to my disappointment.)

 Since then, I’ve had some space to reflect on the summer, think about the work I’ve created, and plan for what’s ahead.
 I’m excited to share that my next stop will be the Winter Maker’s Market, hosted by Arts Council of Wood Buffalo at Keyano Theatre on November 30th, 11am to 4pm.
 Hope to see you there!